 - 1. Isolation of bacteria from soil, water and air - 2.
 Gram staining of bacteria - 3.
-Microbial analysis of drinking water by MPN - 4.
-Determination of dissolved oxygen of water - 5.
-Estimation of Biological Oxygen demand (BOD) of wastewater or factory effluents, Determination of chemical oxygen demand (COD) of waste water - 6.
-Estimation of nitrates in drinking water. - 7.
-Study of bacterial flora of environment Laboratories, soil, water, fermented foods and spoiled foods, commercial samples of water and drinks etc, - 8.
+Methods of streaking of bacterial culture - 4.
+Microbial analysis of drinking water by MPN - 5.
+Microbial analysis of solid and liquid food items - 6.
+Determination of dissolved oxygen of water - 7.
+Estimation of Biological Oxygen demand (BOD) of wastewater or factory effluents, Determination of chemical oxygen demand (COD) of waste water - 8.
+Estimation of nitrates in drinking water. - 9.
+Study of bacterial flora of environment Laboratories, soil, water, fermented foods and spoiled foods, commercial samples of water and drinks etc, - 10.
 Bacterial growth growth curve